Images of Myxoid Cyst (6)

 Signs & Symptoms

-The most common location for myxoid cysts is the fingers.
-They are usually found near the base of the nail, slightly off to one side or the other.
-Occasionally, myxoid cysts can occur beneath the nail or involve the root of the nail.
+The most common location for a myxoid cyst is the finger.
+They are usually found near the base of the nail, slightly off to one side.
+Occasionally, a myxoid cyst can occur beneath the nail or involve the base of the nail.
 When this happens, changes in the nail, such as grooves, depressions, or slight color changes, may be seen.
-Rarely, these cysts involve the fat pad of the fingertip.
+Rarely, a myxoid cyst will occur on a fingertip.

-If the diagnosis is not certain, your physician may recommend further testing, such as an X-ray, ultrasound, CT scan, or MRI.
+If the diagnosis is not certain, your medical professional may recommend further testing, such as an x-ray or ultrasound.